SenseNet/sncom-resources/_drafts/2017-11-12-starting-out-with-sensenet-ECM-using-reactjs-and-redux.md

 ## sensenet state tree with Redux

-To manage our applications state we use [Redux](https://redux.js.org/) and to make your life even more easy to work on this stack, we've created [sn-redux](https://github.com/SenseNet/sn-redux) that is a set of redux actions, reducers and redux-ovbservable epics for sensenet ECM.
+To manage our application's state we use [Redux](https://redux.js.org/) and to make your life even more easy to work on this stack, we've created [sn-redux](https://github.com/SenseNet/sn-redux) that is a set of redux actions, reducers and redux-ovbservable epics for sensenet ECM.
 In sn-redux we've implemented the main sensenet content operations so all you have to do is dispatch them and get everything from the state tree through predefined reducers.
 If you're intrested - and why would you not - how sensenet EMC's redux store is built up, check [Diving deeper into sensenet ECM's Redux store](https://community.sensenet.com/blog/2017/09/20/refactoring-sensenet-redux-store).

-To create and configure your applications state container:
+To create and configure your application's state container:

 1. Install sn-redux